-But how is the teachers’ evaluation linked to their improvement?
+Teachers’ evaluation and their professional improvement: But how is the teachers’ evaluation linked to their improvement?
 The concept that mediates and enables the improvement through evaluation is that of "professional development".
 As in the case of evaluation, the semantic content of the term "professional development" has been attributed multiple meanings (Vassilopoulos, 2018; Matsangouras, 2019).
 As it is not our intention to delve into the relevant discussion, it is only indicatively mentioned here that Papanaoum (2014) considers the “professional development” as the pathway by which teachers acquire their cognitive equipment, form their beliefs and values and become socialized at professional level.
 Hargraves and Fullan (2008) define “professional development” as an ongoing process that enables teachers to become aware of their role and advance their teaching and collaborative skills through the cultivation and enhancement of existing knowledge, procurement of new skills and revision & development of their personal beliefs.
 The professional development of teachers primarily refers to a lifelong learning process, which is not common to all, but is personal in nature, since it leads to the formation of the teachers' professional identity (Papanaoum, 2014).
 Even though, the teachers transform their practices through this process, the process itself is often painful or even distressing (Mezirow, 2007), as it takes a long time to be completed, while bringing about changes, which may be serious, not only at the level of values, attitudes, motivation and thinking (Callaghan, Long, van Es, van Es, Reich, & Rutherford, 2018; Evans, 2008; Wolf, 2018), but even at the level of knowledge and competences (e.g. teaching methodology).

 Other researchers link professional development to critical reflection and argue that the latter aids the personal development of teachers and enhances their professionalism, democracy, cooperation and fairness within the educational context, while it also enables the awareness of the complexity of the their work (Day, 2003; Frydaki, 2015) and of the social, political and pedagogical function of education (Papanaum, 2008).
 The professional development shows the progress in the career of a teacher, who starts as a novice and slowly evolves into an expert.
 The rapid changes with regard to the role and qualifications of teachers that take place within the educational context seem to necessitate the professional development of teachers and, in this respect, the teaching profession offers significant opportunities for professional development (Mavrogiorgos, 1999).